TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering

-\item \textbf{Realistic Adversarial Evaluation:} We perform hyperparameter sweeps for attack–model pairs to reflect realistic adversarial conditions, reducing sensitivity to arbitrary training choices and enabling robust comparisons of susceptibility across attacks and models. \item \textbf{Comparative Analysis of Open Models:} Using \tamperbench, we evaluate 21 open-weight LLMs—including base, instruction-tuned, and defense-augmented variants—across nine tampering attacks with standardized safety and capability metrics.
-This yields insights for both attacks and defenses, including (1) that jailbreak-tuning \citep{murphy2025jailbreaktuningmodelsefficientlylearn} is typically the most severe tampering attack; (2) that there may be differences in out-of-the-box tamper resistance between base and post-trained LLM variants, but that the direction of the effect is reversed between Llama-3 and Qwen3; and (3) that among alignment-stage methods for improving tamper resistance, Triplet \citep{simko2025improvinglargelanguagemodel} may be the most robust and capability-preserving. \end{itemize}
+\begin{itemize} \item \textbf{An open-source benchmark and toolkit.} \tamperbench consolidates tampering attacks, alignment-stage defenses, and evaluation protocols into a single extensible framework, providing the field's first standardized basis for comparing open-weight LLMs and tamper-resistance defenses. \item \textbf{Realistic adversarial evaluation.} We perform hyperparameter sweeps over each attack--model pair, reducing sensitivity to arbitrary training choices and enabling robust comparisons of susceptibility across attacks and models. \item \textbf{Comparative analysis of open models and defenses.} Using \tamperbench, we evaluate 21 open-weight LLMs---base, instruction-tuned, and defense-augmented variants---across nine tampering attacks.
+This yields three findings: (1)~jailbreak-tuning \citep{murphy2025jailbreaktuningmodelsefficientlylearn} is typically the most severe tampering attack; (2)~there may be differences in out-of-the-box tamper resistance between base and post-trained variants, but the direction of the effect is reversed between Llama-3 and Qwen3; {and (3)~current alignment-stage defenses are largely unsuccessful under systematic stress testing.} \end{itemize}